Ultrasonic Study of Water Adsorbed in Nanoporous Glasses: Additional Experimental Details

 \subsection{Sample-Transducer Assembly}

-Figure \ref{fig:Sample_Holder} shows the photo of the sample holder used in the experiemnts.
+Figure \ref{fig:Sample_Holder} shows the photo of the sample holder used in the experiments.
 The transducer surface is covered by a layer of nitrile, which acts as a couplant.
-The sample is held between the transducers by two plates of extruded polyethylene terephthalate glycol (PETG).
+The sample is held between the transducers by two 3D-printed plates of extruded polyethylene terephthalate glycol (PETG).
 The plate on the left is fixed in place.
-The position of the plate on the right is controlled by springs.
-By rotating the wingnuts, pressure is applied to the sample to ensure coupling across the transducer-sample interfaces.
+The plate on the right is movable.
+By rotating the wingnuts, pressure is applied to the sample via springs to ensure coupling across the transducer-sample interfaces.

+{Between the lowest and the highest humidities considered in this work, we observed a 14\% increase in the mass of the nitrile couplant due to water absorption.
+Despite this, there was no effect on the travel time of ultrasonic waves through the couplant alone because its thickness was more than three times smaller than the wavelength ($\sim$ \SI{0.6}{mm}) of ultrasonic waves.
+Further, since the length of the couplant is 3 orders of magnitude less than that of the sample, any swelling upon humidification had negligible effect on the overall travel time of ultrasonic waves.}